methics/musap-android/README.md

 * **Secure Signature Creation**: Implement secure and standardized methods for creating digital signatures within your application.
 * **Customizable**: MUSAP is designed with flexibility in mind, allowing developers to customize and extend its functionality according to specific project requirements.

+### Reference implementation app

+We have a reference implementation app available that serves as an example on how to use the library.
+You can find the app project [here](https://github.com/methics/musap-demo-android).

 ## Installing

 To integrate MUSAP into your Android project, follow these steps: